Living-with-machines/T-Res/README.md

 ## Overview

-T-Res is an end-to-end pipeline for toponym resolution in digitised historical newspapers.
-Given an input text (a sentence or a text), it identifies the places that are mentioned in it, links them to their corresponding Wikidata IDs, and provides their geographic coordinates.
+T-Res is an end-to-end pipeline for toponym resolution for digitised historical newspapers.
+Given an input text (a sentence or a text), T-Res identifies the places that are mentioned in it, links them to their corresponding Wikidata IDs, and provides their geographic coordinates.
 T-Res has been designed to tackle common problems of working with digitised historical newspapers.

+The pipeline has three main components:
+* The Recogniser: performs named entity recognition.
+* The Ranker: performs candidate selection and ranking.
+* The Linker: performs entity linking and resolution.

+The three components are used in combination in the Pipeline class.

+We also provide the code to deploy T-Res as an API, and show how to use it.
+We will describe each of these elements below.

 ## Directory structure